 In team task management, tasks requiring fewer than eight hours could be grouped with others and tasks over eighty hours are likely too cumbersome and should be broken down further.
 Activities should also be measurable, easily estimated, and related to both a project deliverable and a budgeted cost.

 Once you have all the project activities listed, think through each one carefully to identify which tasks rely on others to be completed.
 If you’re building a house, for example, you can’t put the roof on until the frame is completed.
 It’s important to correctly define all your dependencies so you can schedule accurately and avoid project delays.

 4. Sequence activities

-After you’ve established the dependencies among your activities, you can sequence them.
+After you’ve established the dependencies in project among your activities, you can sequence them.
 At this point, you aren’t assigning any time to your activities in terms of work hours or due dates.
 Instead, you’re focusing on the order in which all project activities should be done so that the most efficient flow is created.

 5. Estimate resources

 Each activity in your project will require resources in the form of personnel, subcontractor costs, tools (physical and/or digital tools like software programs), and workspace.
 Make sure to consider other resources that are specific to your industry or project.
 Estimate the resources needed for each project activity.